DIRECTOR: David Yarovesky

 WRITER: Brian Gunn, Mark Gunn

-MAIN CAST: Jackson A. Dunn, David Denman, Elizabeth BAnks
+MAIN CAST: Jackson A. Dunn, David Denman, Elizabeth Banks

 RUNNING TIME: 1hr 30minThere are spoilers below…

 I try and avoid movie trailers out of fear that they will spoil a film or take something away from it.
-Most of the time I feel like they show way too much information and as though they somehow force me to develop an opinion about a film before I have even seen it.
+Most of the time I feel like they show way too much information and somehow force me to develop an opinion about a film before I have even seen it.

-Brightburn was one of those times I ended up seeing the trailer and although I wouldn’t necessarily say I developed an opinion about the film I did start thinking up questions about it and I was coming back to Superman every-time.
+Brightburn was one of those times I ended up seeing the trailer and although I wouldn’t necessarily say I developed an opinion about the film I did start thinking up questions about it and like most, I was coming back to Superman every-time.

 When I thought about a bad Superman, I couldn’t help going back to the 1983 Superman III starring Christopher Reeve.
 It’s the one where Superman splits into an evil version of himself after being exposed to synthetic kryptonite.
 He becomes a bit of a horny, juvenile alcoholic.
 Sure some of the stuff he does is a bit bad, but considering the power he wields he doesn’t go that mental.
 This got me hoping Brightburn wasn’t just about a moody Mama’s boy going through puberty.

 Yes!
 There’s bunch of references paying homage to Superman from the red cape to the laser beam eyes.
 Yes!
-Like the Superman back-story, a baby crash lands on a farm and Mr & Farmer decide to raise the baby as their own, but you can read more about all those on another site.
+Like the Superman back-story, a baby crash lands on a farm and Mr & Mrs Farmer decide to raise the baby as their own, but you can read more about all those on another site.

 Forget for a minute that Brightburn had anything to do with Superman at all.